rschristopher/ischristtrue.com/src/ancient-views/prophecy.md

 43
 !!! quote "Isaiah 43:10-13"
-    You are My witnesses,” declares the LORD, “and My servant whom I have chosen, so that you may consider and believe Me and understand that I am He.
+    "You are My witnesses,” declares the LORD, “and My servant whom I have chosen, so that you may consider and believe Me and understand that I am He.
     Before Me no god was formed, and after Me none will come.

     I, yes I, am the LORD, and there is no Savior but Me.
 I alone decreed and saved and proclaimed— I, and not some foreign god among you.
 So you are My witnesses,” declares the LORD, “that I am God.